tommyfok/tom-css/README.md

 - stop: `forever stop server.js`

 ## TODO
-- Search messages in more ways
-- Server-side UI enhancement
-- Fix bugs
+- Receptor Management. :heavy_check_mark:
+- Socket.io sometimes unstable in client-side.
+Find the reason and fix it.
-- Use a `conversation` data model rather than socket-id to indentify a real conversation, just see [Olark](https://www.olark.com) as reference.
+- Use a `conversation` data model rather than socket-id to indentify a real conversation.
+- Search messages in more ways.
+- Server-side UI enhancement.
+- Just see [Olark](https://www.olark.com) or [ChatCat](http://chatcat.io/) for reference.
+- Fix bugs.